goblindegook/goblindegook.com/content/page/conference-kit.md

 > Luís Rodrigues was born in Portugal and is based in Rome, Italy, where he
 > works as a staff engineer for NewStore.
 He is passionate about agile software
-> development, test automation, functional programming, and design.
+> development, test automation, functional programming, and user experience
+> design.

 ## Portrait